rafaelanastacioalves/gradle-exercise/FinalProject/README.md

 ### To see the app in action

-1 - Start the local development GCE: run `./gradlew :backend:appengineRun` 2 - Deploy the free or the paid version of the app to an emulator connected to the same wifi as of the started GCE;
+1. Start the local development GCE: run `./gradlew :backend:appengineRun`;
+2. Deploy the free or the paid version of the app to an emulator connected;
+to the same wifi as of the started GCE;

 ### To see the "integrationTest" task in action

-1 - Shutdown any local development GCE, if started: run `./gradlew :backend:appengineStop`;
+1. Shutdown any local development GCE, if started: run `./gradlew :backend:appengineStop`;
-2 - Start an AVD (recommended);
+2. Start an AVD (recommended);
-3 - Run: `./gradlew integrationTest`
+3. Run: `./gradlew integrationTest`;